ahmad-kashkoush/gitlab-web-ide-report/README.md

     <img src="https://cdn.cookielaw.org/logos/aa14a5c8-79e3-442a-8177-464ad850b19d/e46c1d0d-1f66-481f-bc06-5427671431da/253e6fee-c4c0-4b60-bc35-79cdae5dda32/gitlab-logo-100.png" width="400" alt="MARS logo">
 </div>

-Gitlab WEB IDE enables users to modify files, view diffs, commit, and push changes, Directly from the browser.
+The GitLab Web IDE enables users to modify files, view diffs, commit, and push changes directly from the browser.
 This reduces the need to clone repositories for minor edits.
 However, it lacks key Git commands such as commit amend, force push, stash, and rebase, which forces developers to switch to the command line.
 This disrupts workflow and creates several challenges.

-My project aims to implement source control operations in the WEB IDE, ensuring a better user experience and expanding capabilities within the WEB IDE environment.
+My project aims to implement additional source control operations in the Web IDE, ensuring a better user experience and expanding capabilities within the Web IDE environment.
 These enhancements will reduce the need to clone repositories or use alternative platforms to perform common version control tasks.

-### Expected outcome
+### Expected Outcome
-To add support for advanced Git operations to Gitlab WEB IDE source control UI such as:
+To add support for advanced Git operations to the GitLab Web IDE source control UI, such as:
 1. Commit & Force Push
-2. Amend commit & Force push
+2. Amend Commit & Force Push
 3. Create Branch
-4. Create Branch from base...
+4. Create Branch from Base...
 5. Delete Branch
-6. Stage/unstage changes
+6. Stage/Unstage Changes

-## Goals Achieved:
+## Goals Achieved

 1. [x] Commit & Force Push
-2. [x] Amend commit & Force push
+2. [x] Amend Commit & Force Push
 3. [x] Create Branch
-4. [x] Create Branch from base...
+4. [x] Create Branch from Base...
 5. [x] Delete Branch
-6. Stage/unstage changes
+6. Stage/Unstage Changes

 ## Approach and Workflow

-My approach for implementing the features is straight forward and consist of the following steps:
+My approach for implementing the features is straightforward and consists of the following steps:
-1. Identify the issue clearrly and understand it
+1. Identify the issue clearly and understand it
 2. Learn what it takes to solve the issue from resources provided by my mentor
-3. Assure my understanding to the issue is correct by discussing it with my mentor and wider community
+3. Ensure my understanding of the issue is correct by discussing it with my mentor and the wider community
 4. Implement a smaller part of the issue
-5. share updates with my mentor to assure I'm on the right path
+5. Share updates with my mentor to ensure I'm on the right path
 6. Continue implementing the feature and ask for mentor feedback

 ## Communication and Work Management
-- Async Discusssions over GitLab issues were used as the primary mode of Communication
+- Asynchronous discussions over GitLab issues were used as the primary mode of communication
-- Weekly video conferences over Zoom were used to get feedbacks and work on deliverables with the mentor
+- Weekly video conferences over Zoom were used to get feedback and work on deliverables with my mentor
-- The GitLab Discord Community channel was used to resolve any doubts, suggestions and comments whenever there was a need to get help from Wider community
+- The GitLab Discord Community channel was used to resolve any doubts, suggestions, and comments whenever there was a need to get help from the wider community
-- Daily updates over the Issues were given to the mentor
+- Daily updates over the issues were given to my mentor

 ## Merge Requests and Issues